 Comprehensive and Consistent: Bring all of your profiles, experiences, and qualifications together on a professional website.
 Choose from a variety of tools:

 Handshake - Notre Dame's new career management system that allows you to connect with Center for Career Development (CCD) staff, employers, students, alumni, and postdocs across the country.
 Schedule appointments with the CCD team, find jobs and internships, attend events, and more!

 Irish Compass - Connect and build your LinkedIn profile into this system that serves as Notre Dame's official online community driving powerful professional connections within the Notre Dame Network!

 LinkedIn - Develop a comprehensive career search both inside and outside of academia by utilizing the many tools available:

-- Student User Guide and LinkedIn Help
+- LinkedIn Help Guide

 - Maximize your Profile: Even if you already have a profile, make sure it's complete and that you've tailored it to your goals.
 Use this Profile Checklist to make sure you've included all of the basic elements.
 The information on your profile should frame your experience in terms of your career objectives—this tip sheet offers a few pointers.
 Also, make sure that your profile picture is effective (ex.
 The Perfect Profile Photo) and that your Summary/About section grabs a reader's attention.